Summary

 - Lower rewards value for merchandise

-Who should apply: Cardholders who’ve been waiting for their chance to begin earning Chase Ultimate Rewards points, now is your time.
+Who should apply: If you’ve been waiting for a chance to earn Chase Ultimate Rewards points, now is your time.

-Who should skip: If the $550 annual fee doesn’t fit into your budget, you can skip this one.
-Those who prefer redeeming for merchandise (like Amazon.com purchases) should also look elsewhere.
+Who should skip: If the $550 annual fee doesn’t fit in your budget, you can skip this one.
+Or, if you prefer to redeem your rewards for merchandise (like Amazon.com purchases), you may want to look elsewhere.

 The Platinum Card from American Express: Best credit card for international lounge access

-Why we picked it: Frequent travelers who want superior perks should seriously consider The Platinum Card® from American Express.
-It earns 5X points (on up to $500,000 per year) on airfare booked directly with airlines or through American Express Travel, as well as 5X points on prepaid hotels booked through American Express Travel.
-You also earn 1X point on other purchases, plus 100,000 points when you spend $6,000 on purchases within the first six months.
+Why we picked it: Frequent travelers who want superior perks may want to consider The Platinum Card® from American Express.
+This card offers 5X points (on up to $500,000 per year) on airfare booked directly with airlines or through American Express Travel, as well as 5X points on prepaid hotels booked through American Express Travel.
+You also earn 1X points on other purchases, plus 100,000 points when you spend $6,000 on purchases within the first six months.

-While you may not want to go solo with the Platinum card due to its more limited acceptance in foreign countries, you’ll find that it’s is a great choice for getting to your destination comfortably.
+While the Platinum card is more limited in terms of acceptance in foreign countries, you may find that it’s a good choice for comfortable travel to your destination.
 It’s just piled with perks, including access to one of the largest lounge networks in the world, encompassing Amex Centurion lounges, Delta SkyClub lounges and the Priority Pass network.

 Pros